JSku-Systems/double-pendulum-ml/README.md

 * Reduced‑order models using [x₂,vₓ₂]  retain most of the full-state performance

-* Partial observability leads to errors accumulate in a physically consistent manner rather than diverging numerically
+* Partial observability produces error growth that is physically consistent rather than numerically unstable

 ## Running the Project: